Main Menu

 • Completion of asynchronous pre-knowledge inventory

-• Attendance and Participation at two, daylong in-person training sessions where you will work on a Literacy Plan for your organization.
+• Participation in six, 60-minute synchronous coaching community of practice sessions where you will work on a Literacy Plan for your organization.

 • Completion of pre and post-knowledge inventories